kyungjae-lee/engineers-notebook/projects/index.md

 1. **<a href="./tcpip-group-chat-application">TCP/IP Group Chat Application</a>**

-   Multi-threaded client/server socket applications using C and the POSIX thread libraries
+   Multi‐threaded client/server socket applications for Linux OS using C and the POSIX thread libraries

 2. **<a href="./arm-assembly-vending-machine">ARM-Assembly Vending Machine</a>**